 Controllers maintain radio/radar contact with aircraft pilots within designated areas, providing them with advice, instructions and information about weather conditions and safe flight, ascent and descent paths.

-- good eye sight and colour vision
+- strong eyesight and colour vision

-- problem solving skills
+- problem-solving skills

-- excellent communication skills
+- excellent communication and teamworking skills

-- ease with technology
+- an aptitude for working with technology